TauferLab/ContainerizedEnv/README.md

-# Traceability and Reproducibility through Individual Containerization (TRIC) using Singularity Technology
+# Traceability and Reproducibility through Individual Containerization (TRIC)

 This repository contains a computational containerized environment that automatically creates a workflow execution's record trail and invisibly attaches it to the workflow's output, enabling data traceability and results explainability.